 12 Supervisor Knowledge & Skill Areas

 Also, I believe it's important to avoid misusing authority or manipulating a supervisee into an action that only reflects your own beliefs.
-Consider the case of Michael, a therapist in private practice provided clinical supervision to another, less experienced therapist Carmen.
-Carmen was employed at a community mental health.
+Consider the case of Michael, a therapist in private practice who provided clinical supervision to another, less experienced therapist Carmen.
+Carmen was employed at a community mental health agency.
 Michael was actively involved in his church, which opposed reproductive rights.
 During one supervision session, Carmen brought up a case involving a pregnant adolescent who was trying to decide whether to terminate the pregnancy.

 Michael talked at length about "the immorality of abortion" and according to Carmen, pressured her to share these views with her client.
 Carmen also stated, "My supervisor also talked me into attending services at his church.
 I didn't really want to go, but I felt like I had to.
 After all, I can't afford to get on my supervisor's bad side."
 As you can see, the supervisor in this scenario misused his authority to project his personal beliefs onto his supervisee.

-♦ # 3 - Creating Fair and Balanced
+♦ # 3 - Creating Fair and Balanced Evaluations

 For instance, consider this case.
 Robert, a therapist in private practice, agreed to provide supervision to Nick, who recently received his degree.
 Nick was employed at a small family services agency as the sole therapist in the agency's family reunification program.
 Robert found his supervisee to be pleasant and receptive.
 However, Robert became concerned about Nick's clinical skills, especially those related to assessment and relationship building.
 Several months later, Nick applied for a higher-level clinical position at the family services agency and asked Robert to write a reference letter commenting on his clinical skills.